jorzel/jorzel.github.io/_posts/2021-12-22-graphql-api-and-rest-api-mirror-impementations-in-python.md

     )
     return jsonify({"isBooked": True}), 201
 ```
-Performing a request `POST` in insomnia with input data result in response with 201 status code:
+Performing a request `POST` in insomnia with input data results in a response with a 201 status code:

 ![rest_post.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1640175308499/zDdICBqpt.png)

-In GraphQL mutation object must be define to carry out an operation that result in side effects (change of state).
+In GraphQL mutation, an object must be defined to carry out an operation that results in side effects (change of state).
 We define `BookRestaurantTable` and also declare it in the GraphQL schema:
 ```python
 import graphene
 from graphene.relay.node import from_global_id